Dimension is polynomial in height for posets with planar cover graphs: Restrictions Resulting from Bounded Height

-Consider the following two sets $\set{\tau(a) \mid a\in A(X)}$, $\set{\tau(b) \mid b\in B(X)}$.
+Consider the following two sets $\set{\sigma(a) \mid a\in A(X)}$, $\set{\tau(b) \mid b\in B(X)}$.
 Each of these can be considered as a sequence sorted by the linear order on $X$ as a set of integers.
-The first sequence is non-decreasing on the red chain in $N$.
-The second sequence is non-increasing on the blue chain in $N$.
-For each consecutive pair $i<j$ of integers in $X$ (i.e.\ there is no $i'\in X$ with $i<i'<j$), we have a change in at least one of the two sequences.
+The first sequence is non-increasing on the red chain in $N$.
+The second sequence is non-decreasing on the blue chain in $N$.
+Now moving along elements in $X$ in their natural ordering, there are $|X|-1$ consecutive pairs.
+For each such pair, at least one of the two sequences changes.
 Therefore,

+so $|X|\leq 2h-1$.
 With this observation, the proof is complete. \end{proof}